objectionary/eo-hamcrest/README.md

 ```

 The ```assert-that``` object is a stylized sentence for making a test assertion.
 In this example, the subject of the assertion is the object ```4.plus 4``` that is the first method parameter.
-The second method parameter is a matcher for the first parameter, here a matcher that checks one object is equal and less than to another objects.
-The third parameter is is an optional string description of the test case (```sum of two numbers```).
+The second method parameter is a `matcher` for the first parameter, here a matcher that checks one object is equal and less than to another objects.
+The third parameter is an optional string description of the test case (```sum of two numbers```).
 The test passes since all conditions are ```TRUE```.

 ### Matchers